martinrue/Tinyweb/readme.md

 ## Versions

+2.0.1 Fixed bug that prevented handlers accessing session state from the RequestContext

 2.0.0 Support for global and handler filters for before/after processing and changed public API by renaming IHandlerResult to IResult, forcing semver v2.0.0

 1.0.2 When Tinyweb.AllowFormatExtensions is set, JsonOrXml result types allow the use of a URL override for specifying the requested content type (i.e. /resource.json)